Gender equity

 Our Gender Equity Action Plan includes several indicators designed to measure and give an overview of the Action Plan’s impact.

-Reviewed during December 2023, the first set of data available saw progress across a number of Action Plan indicators, including:
+Reviewed across December 2025 and January 2026, the data below has seen progress made across various Action Plan indicators, including:

-- 427 women (of a total of 709 trainees) used the new, more equitable part-time training fee structure
+- 41% of women trainees used the new, more equitable part-time training fee structure (up from 36% in 2024).

-- A balanced number of member profiles and career journeys were profiled via College channels
+- 59% of member profiles and career journeys profiled via College channels focused on women members for the second year in a row.

-This includes working towards attaining relative balance of college spokespeople; increasing the number of thematic streams relating to women’s mental health and women in psychiatry at College conferences; and improving data on training completion rates for women trainees.
+Work still continues over the next few years of the Action Plan, with areas for attention being monitored.
+This includes working towards increasing the number of thematic streams relating to women’s mental health and women in psychiatry at College conferences; encouraging more women to nominate for College awards; and improving training completion rates for women trainees.

 The information on this page will be updated annually to reflect progress made and areas identified for further action.